binraider/UmbracoCustomVBP/README.md

         <add name="vppModule" type="UmbracoCustomVBP.CustomVbpModule" />

-4) Lastly you need to Amend the AppSetting "umbracoReservedUrls" to add the paths at the end.
+4) You need to Amend the AppSetting "umbracoReservedUrls" to add the paths at the end.
 Slightly different format now - with the tilde and leading slash this time.

         ",~/thecompany-foundation-annual-review-2020,~/thecompany-exchange-autumn-2020"

+5) You then need to upload your folders and files to the blob storage.

 ## HOW IT WORKS
 It works by individually downloading the requested files and then pumping them out through the website front door as bytes, as if they are hosted locally.